whatisnuclear/website/recycling.md

 the USA does not currently recycle.
 There are ways to solve these issues.

 <h3 id="breeder">Breeder Fuel Cycle</h3>
+<object type="image/svg+xml" data="/img/fuelcycle_breeder.svg" class="img-fluid w-100"
+{% imagesize img/fuelcycle_breeder.svg:props %}
-<object type="image/svg+xml" data="/img/fuelcycle_breeder.svg" class="img-fluid">Browser doesn't support SVG</object>
+>Browser doesn't support SVG</object>
 <p class="caption"><strong>Figure 3.</strong> A closed fuel cycle with breeding.
 More fissile material is created from breeding than is used to make energy.
 Hover over images for more info.</p>

 <a href="{% link fast-reactor.md %}">Breeder reactors</a> can create as much or more fissile
 material (atoms that readily split) than they use.
 These special reactors are designed to have extra